MolSnoo/Alter-Ego/Docs/reference/data_structures/status.md

 * Removes the Player from the channel of the [Room](room.md) they're in.
 * When the Player moves to a different Room, they will not be added to the Room's channel.
-* If the Player is added to a [Whisper](whisper.md) as a result of hiding, they will not be given permission to read the Whisper channel, unless the only Status Effect they have with this attribute is the " hidden" Status Effect.
+* If the Player is added to a [Whisper](whisper.md) as a result of hiding, they will not be given permission to read the Whisper channel, unless the only Status Effect they have with this attribute is the "hidden" Status Effect.

 #### `hear room`